haditj66/CgenMin/README.md

 -  Step 3: ForWindows
   - got to your environment directory and add the a variable named cgen to C:/QR_Sync/CgenMin/CgenMin/bin/Debug/net6.0 HADI TODO:  You'll need to change the exe ouput to cgen

+To verify installation, open a new terminal and enter cgen.
+You should get the help output with available commands.